Fond de la Combe since Le bout du Monde

 A landscape sculpted by nature

-This impressive landscape was formed by the four elements.
-The rocks, of limestone origin, were formed in a marine environment more than 200 million years ago.
-The tectonic movements that formed the Alps slowly folded the rocks to raise and form this massif which was then exposed to erosion.
+The formation of this impressive landscape is the result of the forces of nature.
+The rocks, which are of limestone origin, were formed in a marine environment over 200 million years ago.
+The tectonic movements that gave birth to the Alps then carefully folded the rocks to raise and form this massif, which was then exposed to erosion.
+Finally, the cirque at the bottom of the Combe was hollowed out and shaped by a glacier over 20,000 years ago.
+These gigantic limestone cliffs are just the visible part of the mountains that stretch higher up.

 • Fauna